-My name is Mac Morris, and for 20 years I have been defending the rights of clients in the Texas state criminal court system.
-In that time, I have experienced a range of different case types, but some of the most common are cases involving theft.
+My name is Mac Morris, and for more than 20 years I have been defending the rights of clients in the Texas state criminal court system.
+In that time, I have experienced a range of different cases, but some of the most common are those involving theft.
 No matter if your theft case has been classified as a felony or misdemeanor, the potential penalties you face are serious, including heavy fines and jail time.

 At the Law Office of Mac Morris, my goal is to help clients throughout Dallas-Fort Worth Metroplex area receive the comprehensive criminal defense services they deserve under the law.

 Theft is an incredibly broad term that has to do with taking money or property from someone without permission.
 Cars, electronics, jewelry and money are among the most popular possessions that are stolen every year.

 Many times, the crime of theft is combined with other charges, such as: